Looking for an Amalfi Coast packing list? Read on for what you can’t forget to pack in your suitcase for your Amalfi Coast adventure!

 6. A thin scarf

 For those slightly chillier evenings and when we’re driving down the coast or up to Ravello – it’s surprisingly cold once you head up the misty mountains.
 Great for the plane ride as a light blanket or as a wrap for the beach.
 Drape this over your shoulders when you’re visiting churches in Italy, especially if you’re planning on visiting the Vatican before or after the Amalfi Coast.

 100% essential.
 This is not up for debate.
 There hasn’t been one single trip that these items haven’t been a total lifesaver, especially in this day and age.

 Did you know that most public toilets in Italy don’t have toilet seats?
 Click here for 14 things you should know before you go to Italy!

-11. Leather sandals
+10. Leather sandals

-12. A camera
+11. A camera (or smartphone)

 The Amalfi Coast is extremely photogenic, and you’ll be busy snapping away.
-I primarily use my iPhone 7 Plus for photos when the natural lighting is good, and when zoom isn’t needed.
+I primarily use my iPhone for photos when the natural lighting is optimal, and when zoom isn’t needed.
 For photos like these ones I used my Canon 6D DSLR and a zoom lens – you’ll want to consider a lens above 100 mm (mine is 75-300 mm) for a decent shot from a distance.

 Pin this for later!

 Video music credit: Geographer – Ferris Wheel / Youtube Free Music